vitar/sre/docs/140-system-course.md

 ## Distortion Patterns

 When displacement persists and one contour chronically receives disproportionate allocation, the system develops a characteristic distortion pattern.
 Three patterns correspond to the three contours.

+These patterns describe the allocation posture — which contour dominates and what structural consequences follow.
+The metabolic consequences of sustained distortion — what accumulates beneath the posture, at what rate, and with what observable indicators — are defined as metabolic signatures in System Metabolism.
+Distortion patterns and metabolic signatures are complementary: the pattern names the posture; the signature names what is building as a result.

 ### Survival-Dominant Distortion